stevenleeg/harvest-touchbar/README.md

 can review it and make sure it's something that should be added.

 ## License
-This project is released under the GNU General Public License v3.0.
+This project is released under the MIT License.
 See LICENSE.txt for more information.